FAQ on donating materials to the Kennedy Library

 Additionally, the Kennedy Library acquires original materials for its John F. Kennedy Tributes collection, a compilation of small, textual donations (original poems, essays, musical scores, diaries, and other like materials) dedicated to the memory of John F. Kennedy following his assassination, to the present day.

 For inquiries regarding the Ernest Hemingway Collection, please refer to the Hemingway collection development policy.

 A: We generally do not accept the following categories of materials:

 - newspapers, magazines, and other widely-distributed published materials such as commemorative books, magazine special editions, etc.;

-- photocopies of original materials (including those from other archives);
+- photocopies or digital facsimiles of original materials (including those from other archives);

 - news clipping scrapbooks;